 While numerous newspapers and reporters - with at least one notable exception (see below) - elected to take the research paper largely at face value in publishing stories (links to which then popped up repeatedly in our Twitter feed and were dutifully retweeted), MomsTEAM took a pass, which led many to wonder, on Twitter and via email, why?

 For a number of reasons.

 First, as many of you know, MomsTEAM has been covering the concussion beat for 14 years, longer than anyone in the mainstream media.
-Since I and my staff, especially Senior Health and Safety Editor Lindsay Barton, began wriiting about concusssions in general, and fooball helmets in particular, back in 2000, we have tried to live up to our reputation as the "trusted source" for youth sports safety information by making sure that anything we publish has been properly vetted and is based on methodologically sound scientific research.
+Since I and my staff, especially Senior Health and Safety Editor Lindsey Barton Straus, began writing about concusssions in general, and fooball helmets in particular, back in 2000, we have tried to live up to our reputation as the "trusted source" for youth sports safety information by making sure that anything we publish has been properly vetted and is based on methodologically sound scientific research.

 As a result, we have become skeptics, critics and curators of credible information on the subject.
 In a now very crowded space of concussion activists, bloggers, and a largely uneducated media, we continue to see our mission of keeping all sports active kids safe by separating fact and fiction, and making sure what we publish, while it may not be the first to discuss a particular development, is the most comprehensive and objective.

 Second, all we had to report on was an abstract of a research paper.
 With so many researchers vying for limited funding dollars and attention, the trend these days seems to be a game of jumping the gun, sending out press releases about abstracts of papers before they have appeared, if they ever do, in peer-reviewed journal papers.
 While MomsTEAM occasionally reports on research papers, we are careful to point out that they have not been subject to scrutiny by the scientific community.